lmgithub/DataCleaningProject/CodeBook.md

 60 fBodyGyro-std()-Z
 61 fBodyAccMag-mean()
 62 fBodyAccMag-std()
 63 fBodyBodyAccJerkMag-mean()
 64 fBodyBodyAccJerkMag-std()
 65 fBodyBodyGyroMag-mean()
 66 fBodyBodyGyroMag-std()
 67 fBodyBodyGyroJerkMag-mean()
 68 fBodyBodyGyroJerkMag-std()

-### Mesurement variables description
+### Measurement variables description
-Mesurement variables described in features_info.txt in project data.
+Measurement variables described in features_info.txt in project data.

 ## dtMeans data table
 dtMeans data table contains mean values of each variable for each activity and each subject.
 ### dtMeans variables
 dtMeans has the same set of variables as ds dataset plus variable Sublect.
-Mesurement variables contain mean values for corresponding activity and subject
+Measurement variables contain mean values for corresponding activity and subject

 # Data manipulation description